 Longer evaluation period would be expected if the combination of RLM-RS resource, SMTC occasion and GAP configurations does not meet previous conditions.

+When UE is configured with aperiodic MUSIM gap and the aperiodic MUSIM gap is overlapping with RLM-RS resource occasion, longer evaluation period would be expected.

+When UE is configured with MUSIM gap(s), and RLM-RS resource occasions are fully overlapped with MUSIM gap(s) or the union of MUSIM gap(s) and GAPs, no requirement applies for the SSB based RLM.

 For either an FR1 or FR2 serving cell, longer evaluation period would be expected during the period Tidentify_CGI when the UE is requested to decode an NR CGI.

 For either an FR1 or FR2 serving cell, longer evaluation period would be expected during the period Tidentify_CGI,E-UTRAN when the UE is requested to decode an LTE CGI.